dan-kruk/pyselenium/readme.md

 `C:\Users\Administrator\AppData\Local\Programs\Python\Python35-32\Scripts\;C:\Users\Administrator\AppData\Local\Programs\Python\Python35-32\;c:\cygwin64\bin;`

-install ie, firefox, chrome on your node box(s).
-You may also install these on your laptop for local work
+install ie, firefox, chrome on your node box(s)

+You may also install all browsers on your laptop for local testing

 ---

-Optional(but cool): install and start the hub/node(s) with the following command:
+Optional: install and start the hub/node(s) with the following command:

 `hub`		#starts hub and node